-Compared to the rest of the Metro Detroit market, the Southfield Downtown submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metro Detroit market, the Southfield Downtown region has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 2 listings have been listed, which means new availabilities are probably leasing quickly.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 64 listings have come on the market, so you'll want to check back regularly for new listings.
+About 19% of the available space in the Southfield Downtown are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 6,120 sqft, there are still 0 leases below 2,000 sqft.
-Most buildings in this area are around 12 floors.
-Most buildings in this market were built in 1973 and are Class B.
+Even though the median size is 9,310 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are around 12 stories.
+Most buildings in this market were built in 1969 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this region.
-Commute by public transit is the most popular way to get to work amongst Southfield Downtown residents.
-Commuting around 30 minutes a day is the norm for those who opt to reside in this part of town.
+Utilities is the dominant industry in this area.
+Commute by public transit is the most popular way to get to work amongst Southfield Downtown occupants.
+Commuting close to 30 minutes a day is the norm for those who opt to reside in this part of town.